keithbro/openapi-ts-backend-express-demo/README.md

-# OpenAPI-TS-Backend + Express Demo
+# OpenAPI ❤️ TypeScript ❤️ Express

 An example of how to use `openapi-ts-backend` and `openapi-typescript-codegen` to create typed request handlers that integrate with Express and a TypeScript client library.